Chapter 4: Men of Bark

 “The skill is to act upon it.”

 Otto was a smart man who had travelled and experienced the world.
 As his adopted son, Stride was not allowed to become a dull, simple-minded boy.
-Stride had been forced to learn reading, writing, speaking properly, and most importantly of all: to observe the world around him, to train his eyes and ears to perceive.
-The truth hides somewhere in the details, the nuances reveal true intent.
-Of all people, a smuggler must trust their gut instinct.
-A skill that is acquired through experience, lots of experience.
+Stride had been forced to learn how to read, to write and to speak properly.
+But most important of all: to observe the world around him, to train his eyes and ears to perceive.
+The truth is always hidden somewhere between the lines, the little nuances that reveal a person’s true intent.
+Of all people, a thief must be able to trust their gut instinct from what they cannot see or are not supposed to hear.
+A skill acquired through experience, lots of experience.

 “But what do I continue to live for?
 Moments before death, I asked this same question as I jumped into the abyss.
 Is it guilt, resentment, fear, or my will to struggle?”